trokas/ai_primer/README.md

 ### Option 1.
 Paperspace

 To have much fater training using GPU sign up for [Paperspace](https://www.paperspace.com/) and got to [gradient console](https://console.paperspace.com/gradient).
-The follow these steps:
+Then, just follow these steps:

 1. Click on *Notebooks* in left menu
 2. Press on *Custom Container* tab